 Ph.D.
 University of Wisconsin-Madison

 Paul Herrnson earned his PhD at the University of Wisconsin-Madison and his BA at Binghamton University.
 He is Professor of Political Science at the University of Connecticut.
-His primary interests include political parties and elections, money and politics, public opinion, and voting technology and ballot design.
-He teaches courses on Congressional Elections and other aspects of American politics.
+His primary interests include political parties and elections, money and politics, public opinion, and voting systems and election administration.
+He teaches courses on campaigns and elections and other aspects of American politics.

 “The Impact of District Magnitude on Voter Drop-Off and Roll-Off in American Elections,” with James M. Curry and Jeffrey A. Taylor, Legislative Studies Quarterly, vol. 40 (2015): 627-650.